Simplicial Embeddings Improve Sample Efficiency in Actor-Critic Agents: Understanding the impact of SEM on Deep RL networks

 \paragraph{Comparing SEM to other Regularization Methods} To contextualize the benefits of simplicial embeddings, we compare SEM to alternative methods to induce structure on the encoder's output.
 We compare SEM to commonly used methods for learning discrete explicit representations: Gumbel + straight-through~\citep{jang2017categoricalreparameterizationgumbelsoftmax,maddison2017concretedistributioncontinuousrelaxation} and Vector Quantization~\citep{oord2018neuraldiscreterepresentationlearning}.
 We also compare SEM to C-RELU~\citep{abbas2023loss} which have been shown to improve the representation's stability.
 We present the results in~\autoref{fig:humanoid-baseline-vary-LV} (left) and find SEM to be more efficient and to lead to higher return than alternative methods.
 We conjecture that such improvement over Gumbel + ST and Vector quantization can be attributed to the fact that SEM does not necessitate the use of the straight-through estimator.

 \paragraph{Analyzing SEM Parameters in Deep RL} \cite{lavoiesimplicial} highlighted the effect of the simplex dimensionality $V$ and number of simplices $L$, which jointly control sparsity and capacity of the representation.
 Investigating these parameters in deep RL is essential to understand how SEM balances representation capacity and stability under non-stationary training, and whether the same tradeoffs observed in self-supervised representation learning extend to RL.
 We study the effect of varying $V$ and $L$ in~\autoref{fig:humanoid-baseline-vary-LV} (middle and right, respectively).
-We find that increasing $V$ generally improves performance, but only up to a certain point.
-On the other hand, we find that providing too much free capacity by increasing $L$ deteriorates the returns, suggesting that restricting the representation capacity is crucial.
+Our results show that performance is driven primarily by the total representational capacity $L \times V$.
+In low-capacity regimes (e.g., $L=1$), increasing $V$ provides clear gains, consistent with the need for additional expressive power.
+However, once capacity is sufficiently large (e.g., $L=64$), the effect of $V$ largely saturates, different choices of $V$ yield nearly identical performance; and in some cases smaller $V$ (e.g., $V=4$) performs slightly better.
+Similarly, increasing $L$ improves performance when $L \times V$ is small, but the gains taper off once the model enters a high-capacity regime.

 \paragraph{FastTD3 Design Choices and Simplicial Embeddings.} FastTD3 extends TD3 with several design choices that improve throughput and stability, including parallel simulation, large-batch training, and distributional critics~\citep{seo2025fasttd3}.
 These modifications enable actor–critic learning to scale efficiently in wall-clock time, but they do not address the geometry of the learned representations.
 In this section, we analyze how SEM complements FastTD3 by regularizing representation space and evaluate its effectiveness across the algorithmic design choices.
 In \autoref{fig:sem_hyperparams_a}, we observe that SEM outperforms the baseline even when the agent is trained with reduced data availability (fewer environments, smaller replay buffers, or smaller batch sizes).
 Comparable gains also appear when algorithmic design choices such as CDQ and C51 are removed.
 These results demonstrate the robustness of SEM across both data-limited and simplified agent settings.